AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 - [About Hibernate ORM](https://hibernate.org/orm/)
 - Hibernate ORM (Hibernate in short) is an object-relational mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational databases like Oracle, MySQL, MS SQL, etc. Hibernate also provides data query and retrieval facilities.
 - Hibernate provides transparent persistence for Plain Old Java Objects (POJOs).
 The only strict requirement for a persistent class is a no-argument constructor, though not necessarily (public).
-- Hibernate provides HQL query.
+- Hibernate provides HQL query i.e., same query for every relational database server.

 ## Setting up the project
 - Press Alt+Shift+N and create _Maven Project_.